astorDev/backi/postgres/for-update-article/index.md

 ## Introducing the FOR UPDATE Operator!

-As you may see in the title we'll use the `FOR UPDATE` operator for our task.
+As you may see in the title, we'll use the `FOR UPDATE` operator for our task.
 The operator locks selected rows for the duration of the current transaction, which is exactly what we need: Exclusively acquire a set of queue items for the time of processing.
 Our goal for this article is just to get familiar with the basics of the operator, so we'll use the simplest example possible:

 ```sql
 SELECT *